chamidudp/To-Do-List-Application/README.md

 Frontend Development:

-used JavaScript, CSS, and HTML to create a user interface. features to add new tasks, update current tasks, mark tasks as finished, and delete tasks have been implemented.
+used JavaScript, CSS, and HTML to create a user interface.

+- features to add new tasks,
+- update current tasks,
+- mark tasks as finished,
+- delete tasks have been implemented.

 used AJAX to establish a connection with the backend.